rixiobarrios/express-passport/readme.md

 The statics controller, just has the home action.

-#### Routes.js

-We have separated the routes into a separate file, to remove them from the app.js file.

 #### Signup

 First we will implement the signup logic.
 For this, we will have: